oli5679/slack-bot/functions/readme.md

 # Slack App

-Learning how to create a slack app on firebae - needs to use reciever
+Learning how to deploy a slack app to GCP Firebase.

 ## Setup